EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 ### Partition key extraction

-The sink connector can extract partition keys from the record based on various sources to ensure that messages are correctly partitioned in Kafka.
+The sink can extract partition keys from the record based on various sources to ensure that messages are correctly partitioned in Kafka.
 This feature can be configured using the `PartitionKeyExtraction` option, to determine how partition keys are derived from the records.